scramjetorg/platform-docs/templates/README.md

 In our template we introduce you to a very straight forward application, which simply reads input stream and write it to the output stream.

+> :book: In the example below we use `@scramjet/types` module.
+Scramjet is a very nice and functional stream programming framework.
+You might find it very useful while writing your app or dealing with streams in general.
+More info, examples ang usage you can find [here](https://www.npmjs.com/package/scramjet).

 ```typescript
 import { ReadableApp } from "@scramjet/types";
 import { PassThrough } from "stream";